 They were beaten by slightly flexible batons made out of rubber.

-After they crossed to the other side of the stream, one of the officers took a bag which had their mobile devices and some money in it and threw it over to the other side of the river.
+After they crossed to the other side of the stream, one of the officers took a bag which had their mobile devices and some money in it and threw it over to the other side of the river, the respondents asserted.
 They had originally brought €80 to Croatia but only received back €60.

 They didn’t eat or drink anything for the whole time of their detention: